 Docking is difficult, there's no doubt about it.
 The challenge of slotting into one of Elite's rotating Coriolis space stations is absolutely iconic, and for almost everyone, the first few attempts to match the station's rotation while heading into the middle of the slot end in messy failure.
 It is one of the biggest hurdles to overcome in the early game, but to progress you have to master the art to the point where it's almost a shame when you can afford a docking computer to handle things for you.
 Almost.

 But how does the game know when we successfully snake into the docking bay, rather than crashing into the station walls, leaving nothing but a trail of sparks and dented pride?
-The routine at ISDK houses the heart of the docking algorithm, which watches us nervously line up with the planet-facing side of the station, and judges whether our approach is nominal or abominable.
+The routine at ISDK in part 9 of the main flight loop houses the heart of the docking algorithm, which watches us nervously line up with the planet-facing side of the station, and judges whether our approach is nominal or abominable.
+It's called from